NickTiny/Sync-Material-to-Strip/README.md

 1. Create a Material with an Image Texure (Image as Planes or other)
 2. Navigate to **Properties > Materials Properties > Sync Material to Strip**
 3. Click **Create Material to new Strip** and select a target scene for the new strip
-4. To Automatially syncronize enable "**Auto Sync Materual Strips**"
+4. To Automatially syncronize enable "**Auto Sync Material Strips**"
 5. To Manually Update inside the **Sequence Editor's Side Panel** navigate to **Strip > Sync Material** and select the Sync Button to update the material.

 # Recommendations